 4:20 Installing the NGINX Plus VM

 This is the Cloud Launcher page for NGINX on Google Cloud Platform.
+[Editor – Google Cloud Launcher has been replaced by the Google Cloud Platform (GCP) Marketplace.]
 You can see NGINX Plus is billed per month.
 Even if you’re still in your development stage, it can be worth working with NGINX Plus.
 This gives you the full feature set during development, making the switch easier if you decide to go with NGINX Plus for production.

 4:58 Setting up the NGINX Plus VM